Privacy Policy

 20. Contact us

-If you have questions about this Privacy Policy or how Stories of History handles personal data, please contact:
+If you have questions about this Privacy Policy or how Stories of History handles personal data, please contact us by email or through the contact page:

 Stories of History